PiPar: Pipeline Parallelism for Collaborative Machine Learning: Background and Related Work

-The training process is shown in Figure~\ref{fig:sl}.
-In Step \ding{172}, the forward pass of $M^{c_k}$, where $k=1,2,...,K$, are executed on the devices in parallel, and in Step \ding{173}, the activations are uploaded to the main server.
-In Step \ding{174}, the main server trains $M^s$, and in Step \ding{175}, the gradients are sent back to all devices, before they complete the backward pass in Step \ding{176}.
-At a pre-defined frequency, $M^{c_k}$, where $k=1,2,...,K$, are uploaded to the Fed server in Step \ding{177}.
-In Step \ding{178}, the models are aggregated to the global model $M^c$.
-In Step \ding{179}, $M^c$ is downloaded to the devices and used for the next round of training.
+The training process is shown in Figure~\ref{fig:sfl}.
+In Step~\ding{172}, the forward pass of $M^{c_k}$, where $k=1,2,...,K$, are executed on the devices in parallel, and in Step~\ding{173}, the activations are uploaded to the main server.
+In Step~\ding{174}, the main server trains $M^s$, and in Step~\ding{175}, the gradients are sent back to all devices before they complete the backward pass in Step~\ding{176}.
+At a pre-defined frequency, the models $M^{c_k}$, where $k=1,2,...,K$, are uploaded to the Fed server in Step~\ding{177}.
+In Step~\ding{178}, the models are aggregated to the global model $M^c$.
+In Step~\ding{179}, $M^c$ is downloaded to the devices and used for the next round of training.

-SFL utilises device parallelism to improve the training efficiency of SL~\cite{Thapa2021}.
-However, the server still waits while the devices are training the model (Step \ding{172}) and transmitting data (Step \ding{173}), and vice versa, which leads to resource under-utilisation. \PipeLearn\ solves this problem by parallelising the steps performed on the server and the devices.
+SFL utilizes device parallelism to improve the training efficiency of SL~\cite{Thapa2021}.
+However, the server still waits while the devices are training the model (Step~\ding{172}) and transmitting data~(Step~\ding{173}), and vice versa, which leads to resource under-utilization. \PiPar\ addresses this problem by parallelizing the steps performed on the server and the devices.